Axl Rose: Personal life

+During his late teens, Rose was diagnosed with bipolar disorder after a psychiatrist interpreted his delinquent behavior as evidence of psychosis.
+The same evaluation noted his high IQ.
+Rose later questioned the diagnosis, stating in an interview that it was based solely on a standardized test: "All of a sudden I'm diagnosed manic-depressive...
+The medication doesn't help me deal with stress.
+The only thing it does is help keep people off my back".

-In contrast to his public image, Rose was not a heavy drug user, though he did not disavow the use of illicit substances entirely.
-Rose intentionally overdosed on painkillers in 1986 due to stress, stating "I couldn't take it.
-And I just grabbed the bottle of pills in an argument and just gulped them down and I ended up in the hospital."
-Rose's experience at the hospital inspired the lyrics to the Guns N' Roses song "Coma".
+Despite his volatile public image, Rose was not a habitual drug user, though he occasionally experimented.
+In 1986, he intentionally overdosed on painkillers during a period of stress, later recalling: "I just grabbed the bottle of pills in an argument and just gulped them down...
+I ended up in the hospital."
+The experience inspired the lyrics to "Coma".

-In the early 1990s, Rose became a staunch believer in homeopathic medicine, and began regularly undergoing past life regression therapy.
-He went public with his "uncovered memories" of being sexually abused by his biological father at the age of two, which he said had stunted his emotional growth: "When they talk about Axl Rose being a screaming two-year-old, they're right."
-His dislike of touring was caused in part by the various illnesses he contracted over time.
-He expressed his belief that these health problems were caused by him unconsciously lowering his own resistance as a form of "self-punishment".
-During the recordings of Chinese Democracy, Rose had a personal psychic who would look at photographs of potential employees to "read the auras" and decide if they should be hired.
+In the early 1990s, Rose embraced homeopathic medicine and began undergoing past life regression therapy.
+He publicly shared memories of being sexually abused by his biological father at age two, which he said stunted his emotional development: "When they talk about Axl Rose being a screaming two-year-old, they're right".
+He attributed recurring health issues to psychosomatic "self-punishment", and during the Chinese Democracy sessions, employed a psychic to evaluate potential hires by reading their auras.

+Responding to criticism of misogynistic lyrics, Rose acknowledged deep-seated resentment toward women rooted in childhood experiences.
+In a 1992 interview, he said: "I've had problems with my own masculinity...
+My mother picked my stepfather over me and watched me get beaten by him...
+I overheard my grandma going off on men when I was four".